 - Prescribing and fitting hearing aids

-- Tinnitus evaluation and management
+- Tinnitus management and evaluation

 - Designing and implementing hearing conservation programs and newborn hearing screening programs